User Control

 4. Confirmation Dialogs

 Confirmation dialogs are common in interfaces where users perform significant or irreversible actions.
 Before users execute such actions, the system prompts a confirmation dialog that asks the user to verify their intent.
-This feature ensures users have the final say in significant system changes, and so enhances user control.
+This feature makes sure that users get the final say in important system changes—and so enhances user control.

 5. Input Controls

-Text fields, checkboxes, dropdown menus and sliders provide users with control over input and interaction.
-These features allow them to input information or make selections as they move through their user flow to achieve what they want.
+Text fields, checkboxes, dropdown menus and sliders give users control over both input and interaction.
+These features let them input information or make selections as they move through their user flow to get what they want to do done.

 6. Accessibility Features

-Accessibility features, such as screen reader compatibility, keyboard navigation and adjustable font sizes, help ensure that users with disabilities have equal control and access to the interface.
-Features that support accessibility are mandatory in many jurisdictions.
+Accessibility features—such as screen reader compatibility, keyboard navigation and adjustable font sizes—help make sure that users with disabilities have equal control and access to the interface.
+Features that support accessibility are mandatory in many jurisdictions, too.

 This video explains the need for any design team to design with accessibility in mind: